 That’s a lot for a beginner!

 So that’s the run-down.
 Now let’s take a look at what you actually need to get started with this program.

-Probably the best and simplest way to get access to the full P90X program is with the DVD workout base kit.
+Probably the best and simplest way to get access to the full P90X program is by joining the Beachbody on Demand streaming service.